|Academic Profile |

 Many of his researches have attracted wide publicity in the recent years and attracted research funding.
 Over the last few years he was successful in bringing research funding through competitive research grants from various highly competitive funding agencies and multinational industries to the tune of over S$ 8 Million as Principal Investigator (PI) and in total more than S$ 10 Million (as PI/Co-PI/Collaborator).
 These projects include (i) macro, micro and nano metrology using optical techniques (National research Foundation and Rolls Royce), Nanoscale optics techniques for solar energy harvesting (with Ministry of Education), High resolution optical probes for Ocular imaging (National Medical research Council, ASTAR and BMRC), to name a few.

-He is serving as the Deputy Director (Research and Education) of Centre for Optical & Laser Engineering (COLE), NTU.
-He leads a research group which focuses on cutting edge research and development based on Physics-optics in the areas of Biomedical Optics, Nanoscale Optics, Laser based Micro and Nanofabrication, and Optical Metrology.
+He is currently serving as the Director, Centre for Optical & Laser Engineering (COLE), NTU.
+He leads a research group which focuses on cutting edge research and development based on Physics-optics in the areas of Biomedical Optics, Nanoscale Optics, Laser based Micro and Nanofabrication, and Optical Metrolog

 |Associate Professor Murukeshan V Matham's research expertise and focus interests falls under the category of (i) Biomedical Optics and Nanoscale optics(iii)Applied Optics, (iv) Optical Metrology, and (v) Fiber Optic sensing (IF, PCF, HiBiF and POF).|